-To better inform how the Grasswood area within the Corman Park-Saskatoon Planning District might be developed, the R.M. and City of Saskatoon engaged Cushing Terrell Architecture Inc. along with their sub-consultant Preferred Choice Development Strategists, to complete a Mixed Use Node Market Impact Study.
+To better inform how the Grasswood area within the former Corman Park-Saskatoon Planning District might be developed, Corman Park and Saskatoon engaged Cushing Terrell Architecture Inc. along with their sub-consultant Preferred Choice Development Strategists, to complete a Mixed Use Node Market Impact Study.

 The study objectives were to:

-The final study includes location and population statistics and an overview of the feasible market-based demand for future retail, office, hotel, industrial, institutional, and residential uses and the allocation of such demand up to the year 2050.
+The final study includes location and population statistics and an overview of the feasible market-based demand for future uses and the allocation of such demand up to the year 2050.
 Included are a set of recommendations and future land use considerations.
 The recommendations also recognize continued need for dialogue and communications with First Nations rights-holders in the area related to partnerships on long term planning and servicing.